 The determination on eligibility to take the certification exam will be made by the Pharmacy Technician Certification Board (PTCB).
 More information about the pharmacy technician requirements may be found on the Indiana Professional Licensing Agency’s website at http://www.in.gov/pla.

 Requirements for Pharmacy Technology Students

 - Students must possess BLS (Basic Life Support) CPR certification through American Heart Association.

 - Students must provide health forms and immunizations as directed by the program.

 - Students must supply their own transportation to clinical sites.

 Standards for Progression and Graduation

-- Pharmacy Technology students must achieve a minimum grade of “C” in each required course within the Pharmacy Technology Program curriculum.
-Failure to earn at least a grade of “C” in a required course will result in withdrawal from the Pharmacy Technology Program.
+- Pharmacy Technology students must achieve a minimum grade of “C” in each required PHRM course within the program curriculum.

 Readmission standards apply to any student that was unsuccessful in passing or withdrew from a pharmacy course (PHRM) following admission into the program or any student failing to maintain the Standards for Progression and Graduation.